 - Seek help from ESSA resources.
 In rare cases where it would be inappropriate or uncomfortable to discuss an issue with your supervisor or manager, or where you believe your supervisor or manager has given you an inappropriate answer, discuss it with the Chief Financial Officer (the “Compliance Officer”).

 - You may report ethical violations in confidence without fear of retaliation.
 If your situation requires that your identity be kept secret, your anonymity will be protected to the maximum extent consistent with ESSA’s legal obligations.
 ESSA in all circumstances prohibits retaliation of any kind against those who report ethical violations in good faith.
+In particular, for reporting on accounting, internal accounting controls and auditing matters, refer to the Company’s Whistle Blower Policy.

 D. Ethical Standards